ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/app-insights.md

 ### Create report

-1. Sign in to SharePoint admin center with your SharePoint admin credentials your organization.
+1. Sign in to SharePoint admin center with your SharePoint admin credentials.
 2. In the left pane, expand **Reports** and then select **App insights**.
 3. Once on the **App insights** landing page, select **Add a report** to generate a new report. :::image type="content" alt-text="Screenshot of the create reports page for app insights dashboard in SharePoint admin center." source="media/app-insights/1-enterprise-app-insights-landing-page.png" lightbox="media/app-insights/1-enterprise-app-insights-landing-page.png":::